home / mcp / talk to figma mcp server

 scan_nodes_by_types

-Scan the document for nodes of specific types to locate targets for actions.
+Scan nodes by types to locate targets for annotations or operations.

 get_reactions